 Adult Cuckoo birds tend to leave Scotland between June or July and travel an incredible distance of more than 7,000 miles to live in Africa until the springtime.
 Young Cuckoo birds stay in Scotland until Autumn before following their elders to the African continent and settle for Winter before returning to Scotland in springtime.
 If you want to test out the Cuckoo superstitions in the Highlands and Islands of Scotland then you’ll have until Autumn at the latest to test your theories!

-Spring is an excellent time to spot Red Squirrels in Scotland, but according to The Scottish Wildlife Trust, there are estimated to be only 160,000 of them left in the whole of the United Kingdom.
-Around 75% of the UK’s Red Squirrels can be found in Scotland and the Cairngorms National Park located in the heart of the Scottish Highlands is a sanctuary for these cute little critters and a place when they can thrive in the wild as nature intended.
-Should you find yourself on a hiking journey in the Cairngorms region be sure to carefully examine your surroundings as the chances are you’ll likely see these wonderful creatures scrambling up the bark of trees or catch a glimpse of red fur high in the branches above you as they elegantly dance through the air.
+Spring is an excellent time to spot Red Squirrels in Scotland.
+Around 75% of the UK’s Red Squirrels can be found in Scotland. our woodlands are a sanctuary for these cute little critters and a place when they can thrive in the wild as nature intended.
+Keep an eye out for them scrambling up trees or catch a glimpse of red fur high in the branches above you as they elegantly dance through the air.

 The Pine Marten is an elusive creature but can be found scurrying around the north of Scotland in rich woodland areas.
-Similar in size to the American Mink, Pine Martins, historically were spread throughout the United Kingdom, but unfortunately due to deforestation in the 19th and 20th centuries they faced near extinction.
-Since the 1980s they have been protected by UK law and ever since they have been gradually rising in numbers to once again inhabit the forests of North Scotland.
-Pine Martens are experts at scaling trees (climbing enthusiasts take note) and they tend to shelter in tree holes, so stay on the lookout for any visual clues indicating that this incredible animal may be frolicking around nearby.
+Pine Martins, historically were spread throughout the UK, but unfortunately due to deforestation in the 19th and 20th centuries, they faced near extinction.
+Since the 1980s they have been protected by UK law and ever since they have been gradually rising in numbers.
+Pine Martens are experts at scaling trees and they tend to shelter in tree holes, so stay on the lookout for any visual clues.
 In the springtime they tend to have 3 – 5 litters of young and come summer they are completely independent.

 Atlantic Puffins, the smallest of the Puffin family, can be seen around the coasts of Scotland inhabiting high clifftop colonies.
 The Atlantic Puffin is similar to its north Pacific relative, The Horned Puffin, but can be easily distinguished by a steel-blue triangle located on the base of its beak.
 Undoubtedly, the best way to see these wee creatures is to travel to the famous island of St Kilda in the Outer Hebrides which is home to Scotland’s largest single colony of seabirds and an incredible estimated 270,000 birds are scattered across the island!
 No wonder St Kilda is also affectionately known as Puffin Island!